rookiebehaviour/rookiebehaviour/README.md

 ### About

-I've been learning to code for 2 years.
+I've been a Developer for 2 years.
 After years of being self-employed PT as a Virtual Assistant and Customer Service Rep for local companies, I decided to change careers.
 During my years of assisting small business owners find web application solutions (including WordPress web hosting and SaaS), I realized I had a natural knack for implementing open-source software.
 I was always an app junkie.
 Especially productivity apps.
 <br/><br/>
 In December of 2020, I started my coding journey with freeCodeCamp online where I learned full-stack (MERN) Software Development.
 And in December of 2022, I graduated from SheCodes where I got my certification in Front-end Development.